 The plaintiff states filed a motion for preliminary injunction, and on October 11, 2019, the district court entered a nationwide injunction preserving the status quo and issued a stay under APA section 705.
-Defendants appealed the injunction order and the Ninth Circuit granted a stay of the injunction pending appeal, allowing the policy to go into effect.
-Oral argument on the appeal of the preliminary injunction took place on September 15, 2020.
+Defendants appealed the injunction and the Ninth Circuit granted a stay of the injunction pending appeal, allowing the policy to go into effect.
+On December 2, 2020, a Ninth Circuit panel affirmed the merits of the preliminary injunction.
+In January, Defendants filed a cert. petition and a motion to stay the mandate, which the Ninth Circuit granted on January 20.
+On February 22, 2021, the Supreme Court granted cert. in DHS v.
+New York.
+On March 9, on the joint motions of the parties, the Supreme Court dismissed the federal government's appeals of the preliminary injunctions in our case related cases, and DHS confirmed that the 2019 rule was vacated.